ENGLISH CANONICAL TEXT

 Preamble

 This declaration establishes the Inner OS Canon.
 The Canon defines Inner OS as a system, not as an organization, ideology, product line, narrative, or movement.
-Any interpretation, implementation, or representation of Inner OS that falls outside this Canon is, by definition, not Inner OS.

 Article I — Definition of the Canon